Does a New Roof Raise Your Home’s Appraisal Value?

 “A new roof is a significant investment, and one worth making to improve the appraisal value of a home.
 It serves the very practical purpose of protecting and insulating the home, so it’s always a conversation piece with prospective home buyers.
 Not to mention, a new roof looks great and adds to curb appeal, adding significant value just from a cosmetic standpoint.”

 Various improvements and upgrade projects fare better and some fare worse than a new roof.
 However, curb appeal and return on investment are not the only considerations.

 Bruce Raful, a San Rafael appraiser said:

 “If the roof that you have looks great and is in good shape, that is one thing.
 If your roof looks worn to the untrained eye, has curled up shingles, or broken tiles when you walk around and look up at the roof, that could provide the potential buyer with leverage to talk down the price.”

 He continued, “A worn roof may well mean that the roof has experienced leaks.
 I always suggest that a seller engage a roofing contractor to conduct a thorough inspection, so they are knowledgeable about the issues.
 If a roof has leaked it may have caused damage inside the walls and the damage could be worse than you can see without an inspection.
 A seller will be in a much better position knowing what the issues are.
 I recommend a series of inspections, in various areas of the home, so the seller doesn’t experience any surprises.”

-A seller who knows about any potential problems will be in a better position to make decisions about investing in needed repairs or preparing for potential buyer negotiations.
+People are still putting homes on the market and individuals are still buying, while exhibiting a fair share of caution.
+In our current environment, a seller who knows about any potential problems will be in a better position to make decisions about investing in needed repairs or preparing for potential buyer negotiations.

 If you have concerns about the condition of your roof and want to be sure you don’t experience any surprises prior to selling your home, we’d be happy to schedule an inspection with one of our professionals.
 Contact us today for your free roofing estimate!